jaysahni/jaysahni/README.md

 ## Hey, I'm Jay 👋
 Thanks for checking out my profile!
-I'm a former AI Intern @ Nuntius (YC S25), and currently interested in the applications of intelligence in solving unsolved problems.
+I'm a former AI Intern @ Nuntius (YC S25), and currently interested in the applications of intelligence and engineering.
 ```
 jay@github:~$ neofetch